EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### I want BC direction in Colosseum Battle Environments

-Use supported **CBE 2.0** or the exact **Colosseum Overhaul 1.0** combined package with BC's default **CAMERA AUTHORITY → BC PRIORITY**.
-The regular CBE camera may remain ON, and **DOUBLE BATTLES may remain ON**.
-If you enable **PHENAC STADIUM**, set **AUTO BATTLE FLOW OFF** and **BOSS INTRO OFF**; BC now displays an in-battle compatibility notice if either setting blocks the selected opening.
-Battle Intro and Secondary View both default OFF.
-No custom CBE companion or asset reimport is required for the BC update.
+Use the exact supported [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) **2.0** or [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0** combined package with **CAMERA AUTHORITY → BC PRIORITY**.
+For the recorded Gen2 / combined setup, set **COLOSSEUM BATTLE CAMERA OFF**; **AUTO BATTLE FLOW may remain enabled**.
+Enable PiP and, separately, Phenac as desired.
+Actual admitted doubles remain CBE-owned.
+Battle Intro and PiP default OFF.
+No extra compatibility mod or asset reimport is required.
+See the CBE configuration section for the retained camera-ON/OFF and Boss Intro boundaries.

 ### I want BC cinematography with sprites